Artificial Intelligence in Drug Discovery: Applications and Techniques: Model Architectures

-VAEs can also be applied on molecular graphs for generation purpose.
-In 2018, Jin et al \cite{jin2018junction} proposed the junction tree VAE (JT-VAE).
-In JT-VAE, a molecular graph is first mapped into a junction tree via a tree decomposition algorithm and the junction tree then undergoes the VAEs' encoding-decoding process.
-The learned latent space of the junction tree can be used to search for substructures which assemble into molecules with specific properties.
-One merit of JT-VAE is that the validity of all generated molecules can be guaranteed.
-Ma et al \cite{ma2018constrained} also proposed a regularization framework for VAEs that regularize the output distribution of the decoder, thereby improving validity.
-Later, Kajino et al \cite{kajino2019molecular} proposed molecular hypergraph grammar VAE (MHG-VAE), where a molecular graph is described as a hypergraph and the grammar VAE \cite{kusner2017grammar} is trained by inputting the grammar for sequence production of the hypergraph.
-MHG-VAE can embed molecules into latent vectors that are more precise than those using SMILES or junction tree \cite{jin2018junction}.
-In 2019, Kwon et al \cite{kwon2019efficient} developed a non-autoregressive graph VAEs, where they incorporated three additional learning objectives into the model.
-This model is able to generate valid and diverse molecular graphs and can also conditionally generate molecular graphs with various constraints.
+VAEs can also be applied on the graph representations for generation purpose.
+In 2018, Simonovsky et al \cite{simonovsky2018graphvae} proposed a VAE framework (GraphVAE) to generate molecular graphs.Their main idea is to output a probabilistic fully-connected graph and use a standard graph matching algorithm to align it to the ground truth.
+Jin et al \cite{jin2018junction} developed the junction tree VAE (JT-VAE).
+In JT-VAE, a molecular graph is first mapped into a junction tree via a tree decomposition algorithm and the junction tree then undergoes the VAE's encoding-decoding process.
+The learned latent space of the junction tree can be used to search for substructures, which then assemble into molecules with specific properties.
+A prominent merit of JT-VAE is that the validity of all generated molecules can be guaranteed.
+Ma et al \cite{ma2018constrained} also proposed a regularization framework for VAEs (Regularized VAE) that regularize the output distribution of the decoder, thereby improving the validity.
+Later, Kajino et al \cite{kajino2019molecular} developed molecular hypergraph grammar VAE (MHG-VAE), where a molecular graph is described as a hypergraph and the grammar VAE \cite{kusner2017grammar} is trained by inputting the grammar for sequence production of the hypergraph.
+In 2019, Kwon et al \cite{kwon2019efficient} developed a non-autoregressive graph VAE and incorporated three additional learning objectives into the model, namely, approximate graph matching, reinforcement learning, and auxiliary property prediction, which is able to generate valid and diverse molecular graphs with various constraints.
 Moreover, graph-based VAEs can also embrace a strategy for drug design with the ability to retain a particular scaffold (i.e., substructure), such as the ScaffoldVAE \cite{lim2019scaffold}.